Table of Contents

 Medical history and physical examination

 Gathering a patient’s medical history is essential to determine possible symptoms and identify previous values of blood pressure measured as well as possible risk factors.
-It is also necessary to inquire about patient’s current and past medications, because the use of NSAR drugs, ovulation inhibitors and corticosteroids, for instance, may contribute to elevated blood pressure.
+It is also necessary to inquire about the patient’s current and past medications, because the use of NSAR drugs, ovulation inhibitors, and corticosteroids, for instance, may contribute to elevated blood pressure.
 Previous illnesses must also be investigated along with the patient’s family history.

 Furthermore, it is essential to look for signs of cardiac insufficiency and renal failure.
 The fundus of the eye should be examined as well.